Dividend per share

 We aim to increase the dividend per share every year.

-Our corporate strategy aims to create long-term value.
-We support this strategy through regular and open communication with all capital market participants.
-In light of the coronavirus pandemic, we mainly used virtual formats such as video or conference calls for dialog in 2020.
-We engage with institutional investors and rating agencies in numerous one-on-one meetings, as well as at roadshows and conferences worldwide, and give private investors an insight into BASF at informational events.
+Regular and transparent communication with the capital market is key to increasing long-term value.
+We continued to use mainly virtual formats such as video or conference calls for dialog in 2022.
+We engage with institutional investors and rating agencies in numerous one-on-one meetings, as well as roadshows and conferences worldwide.
+We also give private investors insights into BASF at informational events.

 |Securities code numbers|